Kotlin/dokka/docs/src/doc/docs/developer_guide/plugin-development/sample-plugin-tutorial.md

 Looking at what's inside the object, you might notice it has 3 values in `extra`, one of which is `Annotations`.
 Sounds like something we need!

-Having poked around, you come up with the following monstrosity of a code for determining if a given documentable has `@Internal` annotation (it can of course be refactored.. later):
+Having poked around, we come up with the following monstrosity of a code for determining if a given documentable has `@Internal` annotation (it can of course be refactored.. later):

 ```kotlin
 override fun shouldBeSuppressed(d: Documentable): Boolean {

     val annotations: List<Annotations.Annotation> =
         (d as?
 WithExtraProperties<*>)
             ?.extra